AUMSA/2020-MSA-content/README.md

 2) DevOps and Project Workflow
 3) Presentation and Soft Skills

-> To endure the bootcamps to be run smoothly, please always mute your microphone unless you want to ask question.
+> To ensure all the bootcamps to be run smoothly, please always mute your microphone unless you want to ask question.

 ## MSA Project